IvS-Asteroseismology/zetaPayne/README.md

 ### step1_CreateGrid
-Create a grid of model spectra with the spectrum synthesis code GSSP (https://ascl.net/2208.021).
+Create a grid of model spectra with the spectrum synthesis code [GSSP](https://ascl.net/2208.021).
 The grid can be distributed quasi-randomly (using Sobol numbers), randomly, or a combination of both.
 Update the configuration file `grid.conf` with the desired parameter boundary values, number of grid points, directory paths, ...